rotki/rotki/docs/usage_guide.rst

 on ``http://rotki.dappnode``.

 .. image:: images/rotki_dappnode_mobile.png
-   :alt: Rotki running on DAppNode accessed from a mobile device
+   :alt: rotki running on DAppNode accessed from a mobile device
    :align: center

 This way you can get the full rotki functionality on mobile.